braindef/StiebelEltronReader/README.md

-There seems to be a thing that must be added: there are twice the Value SOLLTEMPERATUR HK 1, SOLLTEMPERATUR HK 2 guess one menas german "Heizkessel" and the other means german "Heizkörper" ->I will change that later to

-There ist also a Zabbix Template "SOLLTEMPERATUR Heizkörper 1" and "SOLLTEMPERATUR Heizkessel 1"
+There seems to be a thing that must be added: there are twice the Value SOLLTEMPERATUR HK 1, SOLLTEMPERATUR HK 2 guess one menas german "Heizkessel" and the other means german "Heizkörper" ->I will change that later to "SOLLTEMPERATUR Heizkörper 1" and "SOLLTEMPERATUR Heizkessel 1"

 To install:
 1. Install Zabbix on eg. a Debian Server